Grab your cornstarch and water – this Valentine’s oobleck is going to rock your kids world!

-We use our Ikea Flisat table for almost all of our sensory play so that’s what you’ll see in photos.
+We use our Ikea Flisat table for almost all of our sensory play so that’s what you’ll see in photos of our Valentine’s oobleck.
 If messes are a source of anxiety for you, or you aren’t in the mood for cleaning, you could easily do this valentine’s oobleck in the bathtub and then end it with a shower.
 Or outdoors near a hose if you live somewhere warm enough!

 - Corn starch